“transformation of structure-shy programs with application to xpath queries and strategic functions” by alcino cunha, joost visser

 (applies only if the type is correct)apT_a

-type)for modelling results they have empty (empty result), union (union of
+for modelling results they have empty (empty result), union (union of results),

-operators are used to combine results from multiple children when
+are used to combine results from multiple children when required (like in

 )